openstack/keystone-specs/api/v3/identity-api-v3.rst

 - Addition of ``parent_id`` optional attribute to projects.
 This enables the construction of a hierarchy of projects.
+- Addition of domain specific configuration management for a domain entity.

 What's New in Version 3.3
 -------------------------